-Vacant buildings credit (VBC)
+Vacant Building Credit (VBC)

-2.61.
+- 2.64.
 In 2014, Government introduced a vacant building credit (VBC) which may be applied to sites where a vacant building is brought back into lawful use, or is demolished to be replaced by a new building.
 The vacant building credit reduces the requirement for affordable housing contributions based on the amount of vacant floor space being brought back into use or redeveloped by offering a financial credit.
-The VBC has implications on the delivery of affordable housing in Mid Sussex where there is a high need for such accommodation.
+The VBC has implications on the delivery of affordable housing in Mid Sussex where there is a high need for such accommodation. - 2.65.
+It is important to note that Section 38(6) of the Planning and Compulsory Purchase Act 2004 and Section 70(2) of the Town and Country Planning Act 1990 provide that the determination of a planning application must be made in accordance with the development plan unless material considerations indicate otherwise. - 2.66.
+The District Council acknowledges that national planning policy and guidance set out in the Written Ministerial Statement9 (WMS) of November 2014 and the National Planning Practice Guidance (NPPG) with respect to the application of VBC are material considerations which should be taken into account in decision taking.